Racial segregation in Atlanta: 1956 Sugar Bowl

-In January of 1956, Bobby Grier became the first black player to participate in the Sugar Bowl.
+In January 1956, Bobby Grier became the first black player to participate in the Sugar Bowl.
 He is also regarded as the first black player to compete at a bowl game in the Deep South, though others such as Wallace Triplett had played in games like the 1948 Cotton Bowl in Dallas.
 Grier's team, the Pittsburgh Panthers, was set to play against the Georgia Tech Yellow Jackets.
 However, Georgia's Governor Marvin Griffin beseeched Georgia Tech to not participate in this racially integrated game.
 Griffin was widely criticized by news media leading up to the game, and protests were held at his mansion by Georgia Tech students.
 Despite the governor's objections, Georgia Tech upheld the contract and proceeded to compete in the bowl.
 In the game's first quarter, a pass interference call against Grier ultimately resulted in Yellow Jackets' 7-0 victory.
 Grier stated that he has mostly positive memories about the experience, including the support from teammates and letters from all over the world.